 Creating your own loyalty program involves choosing the best-performing loyalty mechanisms, incentives tailored to your industry and target audience, and core metrics to track success.
 Do you think you've chosen the right set of metrics to measure customer loyalty?

-If you're looking for a one-stop place with expert-tested metrics for a successful loyalty scheme, you're in the right place.
-We've put together nine essential loyalty metrics so that you can measure your program and follow the guidance of loyalty practitioners.
+If you're looking for a one-stop place with expert-tested metrics for a successful loyalty program, you're in the right place!

 Why is customer loyalty important for business?